-aggressive than IIAD.
+larger than 10, at the expense of slow response to bandwidth increases.
+With similar smoothness, SIMD is much more aggressive than AIMD, IIAD, and AIAD.
+In addition, AIAD is more aggressive than IIAD.
 Notice the close match between the simulated measure of aggressiveness and the analytical results.

 Aggressiveness of a congestion control is directly related to how much bandwidth a flow can get when it is competing with other flows.
-It has been shown in [21] that the set of slowly-responsive congestion controls proposed so far all tend to receive significantly less bandwidth than competing standard TCP flows in a highly dynamic network environment.
-However, since SIMD maintains good aggressiveness property, the loss of bandwidth is relatively minor (cf. Figure 9).
+It has been shown in [23] that the set of slowly responsive congestion controls proposed so far all tend to receive significantly less bandwidth than competing standard TCP flows in a highly dynamic network environment.
+However, since SIMD maintains good aggressiveness property, the loss of bandwidth is relatively minor (cf. Fig. 6).

-We also notice that the responsiveness of a control is hard to measure due to the extreme way TCP responds to burst of losses, which will occur when it sees sudden decrease of bandwidth.
+Notice that the responsiveness of a control is hard to measure due to the extreme way TCP responds to a burst of losses, which will occur when it sees a sudden decrease of bandwidth.
 In this case, all TCP flows reduce their congestion window to one regardless of which congestion avoidance strategy is used.
-However, we still show the measured responsiveness in Table 5 to provide a qualitative comparison.
+However, we still show the measured responsiveness in Table V to provide a qualitative comparison.
 Generally speaking, the smooth transmission of a slower responsive flow comes at the cost of more packet losses when available bandwidth is suddenly decreased.